Wataru-Shinki/5_narabe/README.md

 # GOMOKUNARABE
 This is one of Japanese game, *Gomokunarabe*.
+It was written in java.
+## History
+December 08, 2017 : First Contribution.
+December 15, 2017 : Fix Bug.